vblanco20-1/vulkan-guide/docs/chapter-2/triangle_walkthrough.md

 ---

 The first thing we are going to need to draw our first triangle, is to set the shaders that it will use.
-Foe the triangle, we will only need 2 shaders, which is the minimum to render 3d objects.
+For the triangle, we will only need 2 shaders, which is the minimum to render 3d objects.
 We are going to have a fragment shader that just colors the fragment red, and a vertex shader that forms a triangle.

 Shaders are written in GLSL, which is OpenGL Shading Language.
 Its similar to C, but with some small differences.